Shaped in tuo cha (bird nest) of 250g by the Xiaguan tea factory, this 30 years old Pu er is to be tasted with attention and care.

 Rich with the knowledge of 16 generations of tea producers, Mr Marukyu offers us this amazingly accessible and addictive matcha.
-This fine green tea powder delivers an experience of exquisite intensity with its liquor bearing rich tastes of herbs and algae.
-Ideal for all culinary explorations.

-This very respectable shou Pu Er is offered here in carefully broken pieces of the original cake, a relatively affordable formula when compared to the price of whole cakes of this age.
+This very respectable Shou Pu er is offered here in carefully broken pieces of the original cake, a relatively affordable formula when compared to the price of whole cakes of this age.
 Its liquor is dense and milky, even after two rinses (as is often recommended for these antiques).
-The sweetness of its attack is accompanied by earthy and woody notes (typical of very old shou) softened by the many years spent in storage.
-The tea also sports pleasant nuances of fruits and flowers alongside that of camphor.
-Like an old book read with care and respect, this tea is to be savored with wisdom.

 This loose leaf Pu er produced in the prolific Menghai tea factory and expertly preserved in Hong Kong will satisfy all amateurs of rich and balanced teas.

 This cake was produced according to one of the most popular recipes in the world of aged teas, and since the creation of this assemblage of medium grade leaves (4) in 1975 by the Menghai factory (2), enthusiasts have not ceased rejoicing.

 This Pu er dating from the year 2000 is an assembly of leaves of varied shades, carefully compressed into a 357g disc.

 Three weeks before hand harvesting, shade structures which filter out up to 90% of sunlight are placed over the tea to develop what is commonly called in Japan "the taste of the shadows.
 The result is a tea weak in tannins, highly complex and aromatic.